-Past peer adviser tip: "Register with a doctor as soon as you arrive.
+Past peer advisor tip: "Register with a doctor as soon as you arrive.
 That way if you do fall ill you will be able to get an appointment straight away!
-Both Aberdeen and Glasgow have doctor's offices (you may hear them called GP surgeries) just a 5-minute walk from campus.
-Find more information at:
+Aberdeen has doctor's offices (you may hear them called GP surgeries) just a 5-minute walk from campus.